spamegg1/reviews/README.md

 *Spam's recommendation:* They are OK courses.
 You don't learn too much or do much coding at all.
 But they are a TOLERABLE way to get through Java concepts.
 Definitely preferable to Udacity's Software Architecture and Design, and Coursera's Software Architecture.
 These courses have actual code you can download and look at.
 ### <a name="crypt"></a> Cryptography 1
 https://www.coursera.org/learn/crypto/
+Wow this course was HARD.
+The easiest part for me was close to the ending where it goes into number theory (Euler phi function and such).
+The last part of the course is just setting you up for Cryptography 2, the next course, which I'm told is even more math heavy.
+Yikes!

+Even though I used to teach math, this course was really hard for me because the math is done in a non-rigorous, hand-wavy fashion.
+All the definitions (of semantic security, security against existential forgery, and MANY other definitions) are in terms of "negligible" probabilities; so you never make precise probability calculations; instead you say "well this looks negligible, so that will be negligible" and so on.
+It was so vague and hand-wavy I could not deal with it.

+There is a companion textbook but it is so wordy it's unreadable.
+The explanations in the videos are somewhat quick and gloss over the details so they went over my head.
+To do the exams I had to keep re-reading the PDF slides many many times over and over.
+You can attempt the exams only 3 times within 24 hours, and each time some questions are randomized/changed.
+THAT SUCKS.

+You learn the design of many, many, many ciphers.
+It's super technical and complicated and hard to understand and sometimes boring.
+You learn about secrecy, integrity, authenticity, and other cryptography concepts.

+This course scared me so much that I am afraid of using any cryptography at all.
+No matter what you do it's always unsafe :( The course says not to DESIGN your own ciphers, and not to IMPLEMENT your own ciphers based on someone else's design, and to be CAREFUL when using well researched, publicly implemented/tested ciphers, but it's so scary it makes you not wanna USE ANY ciphers ever at all.

+Stuff I said above sounds all very negative, but it's a good course and the instructor Dan Boneh is also really good (he was a "guest interview" in Intro to Networking too!)
+There are some optional but really cool and hard programming exercises (which I did in Python) where you break ciphers, implement some well-known attacks against websites, and so on.
+For one of the assignments they even created a fake Stanford website that you can attack.
+Super cool!

+*Spam's recommendation:* Probably don't take it.
+This is a hard MATH course, it doesn't really teach you about security (well it does, but in painful mathematical technical detail, not in simple practical terms).

 ### <a name="cs50-2"></a> CS50, second half, Final Project
 https://cs50.harvard.edu/
 OK, this was a total mess.
 (Apparently they improved it later with "tracks" you can follow, like Android, game, web, iOS.)